 Images have the power of making a lasting impression on your reader.
 Having too many large, high-quality images can adversely affect the loading time, which causes the subscribers to just delete the mail instead of waiting around.

 The timing certainly matters, especially when it comes to getting clients to notice and open your emails.
 If you want your cold messaging to have a big impact on your sales, you need to change when you’re sending them out.
 The thing is, the time works based on the nature of your audience.
 So there is no strict rule for when to send out your emails until you know what time works best for your specific prospect.

 Though you want your customers to buy from you right away, the prime purpose of a cold email is not to sell something – it’s meant to build a connection.
-While a compelling subject line boosts your email open rate, an effective Call To Action increases the reply rate.
+While a compelling subject line boosts your email open rate, an effective CTA increases the reply rate.

 One of the serious mistakes you could make in your email design is forgetting to provide social sharing buttons.
 Social media buttons can be called secondary calls to action.

 Follow icons lead right to your social media pages – to hit the like button on your Facebook page or follow your Instagram account.
 The share icon conveys the act of sharing a specific piece of content, including blog posts, articles, photos, videos, etc. When your email subscribers share your content with their social media sites, the likelihood of increasing your brand exposure is high.